-Attention Deficit Hyperactivity Disorder Attention deficit hyperactivity disorder (ADHD) is a group of (ADHD) behavioural symptoms that can include inattentiveness, hyperactivity and impulsiveness.
-Assisting Berkshire Children to Read This is a charity which trains volunteers and parents to support (ABC to read) children's reading.
-Child and Adolescent Mental Health An NHS service who offer assessment and support for children Service (CAMHS) and young people with mental health difficulties and their families.
+Attention Deficit Hyperactivity Disorder (ADHD) Attention deficit hyperactivity disorder (ADHD) is a group of behavioural symptoms that can include inattentiveness, hyperactivity and impulsiveness.
+Assisting Berkshire Children to Read (ABC to read) This is a charity which trains volunteers and parents to support children's reading.
+Child and Adolescent Mental Health Service (CAMHS) An NHS service who offer assessment and support for children and young people with mental health difficulties and their families.
 Designated Safeguarding Lead The member of staff in school who has responsibility for safeguarding children's wellbeing and overseeing children considered to be suffering from, or are likely to suffer, significant harm.
-Children and Young People An NHS team who provide Occupational Therapy, Integrated Therapies (CYPIT) Physiotherapy, Speech and Language Therapy and Specialist Dietetics services throughout Berkshire.
+Children and Young People Integrated Therapies (CYPIT) An NHS team who provide Occupational Therapy, Physiotherapy, Speech and Language Therapy and Specialist Dietetics services throughout Berkshire.
 Differentiation The process of adapting the curriculum to suit the needs of learners of a range of abilities.
-Early Years Foundation Stage The early years foundation stage (EYFS) sets standards for the (EYFS) learning, development and care of children from birth to 5 years old.
+Early Years Foundation Stage (EYFS) The early years foundation stage (EYFS) sets standards for the learning, development and care of children from birth to 5 years old.
 All schools and Ofsted-registered early years' providers must follow the EYFS, including childminders, preschools, nurseries and school reception classes.
-Education, Health and Care Plan An EHCP is a legal document that states what support a child (EHCP) or young person, aged 0-25, with special educational needs should receive.
+Education, Health and Care Plan (EHCP) An EHCP is a legal document that states what support a child or young person, aged 0-25, with special educational needs should receive.
 EHCPs have replaced the Statements of Special Educational Needs.
-Educational Psychologist (EP/Ed Educational Psychologists are part of RBWM Psychology, Psych) Wellbeing and Schools Support Service.
-They work with Educational Psychology Service schools and the local community to improve children and young (EPS) people's aged 0-19 years (up to 25 years with significant SEND) learning, well-being, development and achievement.
-SEND) learning, weil-being, development and achievement.
-Emotional Literacy Support Assistant Teaching assistants who have reasived extra training to support , , , , , , , , , , , , , , , , , , , Teaching assistants who have received extra training to support (ELSA) the emotional wellbeing of children and young people.
+Educational Psychologist (EP/Ed Psych) Educational Psychology Service (EPS) Educational Psychologists are part of RBWM Psychology, Wellbeing and Schools Support Service.
+They work with schools and the local community to improve children and young people's aged 0-19 years (up to 25 years with significant SEND) learning, well-being, development and achievement.
+Emotional Literacy Support Assistant (ELSA) Teaching assistants who have received extra training to support the emotional wellbeing of children and young people.
 Hearing Impairment (HI) Pupils with a hearing impairment (HI) range from those with a mild hearing loss to those who are profoundly deaf.
-Higher Level Teaching Assistant An HLTA is a teaching assistant with additional responsibilities, (HLTA) who has demonstrated that they have met 31 nationally recognised standards and who works under the direction of teachers.
-National SENCo award (NASENCO) A Master's level qualification which is required for all new Special Educational Needs Co-ordinators (SENCOs) from 2009 Occupational Therapy (OT) A service who support the assessment and intervention of young people with health conditions Provision map A method for a school to show the resources and provision - available, including whole class teaching, group work and individual interventions, for identifying and overcoming barriers to learning and meeting the needs of all pupils.
-It includes provision which is 'additional to' and 'different from' that which is offered through the school's curriculum.
-Quality First Teaching (QFT) Highly effective teaching through carefully planned and engaging lessons which meet the needs of all learners SALT/ S&L Speech and language therapy to support children's communication skills SEND Special Educational Needs and/or Disabilities JEND อยุธิเล่า แนนสิเมาล์ พิธีธินร ลาน/มา บารสมาทินธร
+Higher Level Teaching Assistant (HLTA) An HLTA is a teaching assistant with additional responsibilities, who has demonstrated that they have met 31 nationally recognised standards and who works under the direction of teachers.
+National SENCo award (NASENCO) A Master's level qualification which is required for all new Special Educational Needs Co-ordinators (SENCOs) from 2009 Occupational Therapy (OT) A service who support the assessment and intervention of young people with health conditions Provision map A method for a school to show the resources and provision available, including whole class teaching, group work and individual interventions, for identifying and overcoming barriers to learning and meeting the needs of all pupils.
+It includes provision which is 'additional to' and 'different from' that which i offered through the school's curriculum.
+Quality First Teaching (QFT) Highly effective teaching through carefully planned and engaging lessons which meet the needs of all learners SALT/ S&L Speech and language therapy to support children's communication skills SEND Special Educational Needs and/or Disabilities